What are digital papers?

 - or with writing or recording responses.

-This allows candidates to easily open the document and use a range of different technologies to both read the paper and type answers and responses on a computer or iPad.
+Candidates can then use a range of different technologies to both read the paper and type answers and responses on a computer, iPad or other device.

 What do they look like?